The Independent Guardian: a new approach to safeguarding

 The Independent Guardian role will be to identify the resources, guidance and support each permanent family needs, taking into account the fact that no two families will be the same, and no one support system or therapy fits all families.
 An Independent Guardian will be a link between what is available and the families who need the support.
 The Independent Guardian will have an advisory role at multidisciplinary meetings called when an adoptive family are in crisis or if their child is in care.
 The Independent Guardian will have the role of making sure everything is considered to reunite a family where a child is admitted to care, voluntarily or by court order.

-Independent Guardians can be managed by existing Voluntary Adoption Agencies, Registered Adoption Support Agencies or Regional Post Adoption Teams, but they will need to be independent of Children’s Services in the same way that an IRO is independent for LAC.
+Independent Guardians can be managed by existing Voluntary Adoption Agencies, Registered Adoption Support Agencies or Regional Post Adoption Teams, but they will need to be independent of Children’s Services.

 This expertise will include: